Policy Name: Student Immunizations

 A file will be maintained by the Vice President of Finance that will include the names and status of all students deemed “susceptible”.
 This surveillance file will be maintained and reviewed and in the case of an outbreak of disease will be available for the execution of orders by the appropriate health officer with regard to each category of Student under surveillance.
 This file is used in conjunction with the master electronic file for the removal from classes of non-compliant students by the Vice President of Finance.

-An Immunization Survey Summary form will be submitted annually by the Registration and Records Office in the format specified by the New York State Department of Health from the records specified above.
+An Immunization Survey Summary form will be submitted annually by Student Central in the format specified by the New York State Department of Health from the records specified above.
 This summary will be then will be forwarded to the Immunization Program at the Department of Health by the deadline established.

 The College will provide reasonable assistance to Students in their efforts to comply with this policy in a timely manner.
 Such assistance will include, but is not limited to: (i) early notification of the requirements for Immunization or exemption as an integral part of the application and admission process; (ii) timely and consistent follow-up notices to non-compliant students at appropriate intervals; and (iii) referrals to practitioners authorized to administer Immunizations including those health officers of the County mandated to do so for those unable to pay.